 Street Vendors: If you spend any time at a bus station or in a city, someone may approach you and ask if you’d like to exchange some money, or buy some goods from a bag they’re carrying (usually perfume).
 These are illegal, under-the-table dealings, and I strongly advise against it.

 Airport Taxis: A major crackdown of fraudulent taxi services took place a few years ago, but Sofia Airport is still riddled with people trying to rip you off.
 When you enter the taxi section, ignore everyone on the floor, and head straight to the OK-Supertrans booth.

 There will be people with official-looking OK-Supertrans lanyards loitering in front of the booths, but they are not official taxi drivers and will almost certainly charge you an extortionate fare once you arrive in town.
 It doesn’t matter how nice or convincing they are, I have experienced this first-hand, and it’s not a great introduction to such a beautiful and culturally rich part of the world.

-Have you been to Bulgaria?
+Did you find the Bulgaria Travel Guide useful?
 We’re all about sharing stories at The Global Shuffle, so tell me all about it!